Right to Buy: costs of buying your home

-You can get some idea of your property’s current value by looking in the local paper for similar properties in your area, from a local estate agent or visiting a website such as www.zoopla.co.uk (external link).
-The government website also provides a way of estimating the value: the Right to Buy Calculator.
+You can get some idea of your property’s current value by looking in the local paper for similar properties in your area, from a local estate agent or visiting a website such as Zoopla (external link).
+The government website also provides a way of estimating the value: the Right to Buy Calculator (external link).
 When you have estimated the value of your property you must subtract your discount.

 Once we have accepted your application, a valuer will contact you to arrange to inspect your property.
 You will not have to pay for this.
 The valuation cannot be increased because of any improvements you have made to the property.
 If you think that you have carried out any improvements to your property, you must tell us when you make your Right to Buy application.
 These improvements will not be included in the valuation.
 If you disagree with the price, you can ask for the District Valuer to carry out an independent valuation.
 But you have to accept the District Valuer’s valuation, even if it is higher than the council’s, otherwise you will have to withdraw your application.

-For houses, you get 35% discount if you've been a public sector tenant for between 3 and 5 years.
-After 5 years, for every extra year you've been a public sector tenant, the discount goes up by 1%, up to a maximum of 70% (£116,200 in London boroughs).
+You get 35% discount if you've been a public sector tenant for between 3 and 5 years.
+After 5 years, for every extra year you've been a public sector tenant, the discount goes up by 1%, up to a maximum of 70% (£127,900 in London boroughs).

-For flats, you get a 50% discount if you've been a public sector tenant for between 3 and 5 years.
-After 5 years, for every extra year you've been a public sector tenant, the discount goes up by 2%, up to a maximum of 70% (£116,200 in London boroughs).
+You get a 50% discount if you've been a public sector tenant for between 3 and 5 years.
+After 5 years, for every extra year you've been a public sector tenant, the discount goes up by 2%, up to a maximum of 70% (£127,900 in London boroughs).